Sunday, November 10, 2024

 George Eliot (Mary Ann Evans, 1819–1880)

-Eliot used that gift at its best in her novel, Middlemarch, the tale of a brilliant young woman in provincial England who marries too early a stuffy clergyman much older than she is who views her intellect as a hindrance to her being his unquestioning disciple.
+Eliot displayed that gift at its best in her novel, Middlemarch, the tale of a brilliant young woman in provincial England who marries too early a stuffy clergyman very much her senior.
+Her husband views his wife’s intellect as a hindrance to her being his unquestioning disciple.

 Here are some of my favorites of George Eliot’s aphorisms in her masterpiece, in the order in which they appear.
 I’ve also included a few lines of dialogue that I particular love: